proxytype/tcpping/README.md

 # TcpPing
-simple tool to check connectivity of TCP/IP sockets.
+Simple tool to check connectivity of TCP/IP sockets.